nguyenphuquang/nakama-docs/docs/install-server-cli.md

 <!--
 ## `doctor`

-Nakama ships with a built-in diagnostic tool which is particularly useful when you need support or otherwise are looking to diagnose an issue.
+Itme-platform ships with a built-in diagnostic tool which is particularly useful when you need support or otherwise are looking to diagnose an issue.

 Running `nakama doctor` generates a report that details the server's configuration and environment.
-By default, the diagnostic tool looks for a Nakama node to connect to on the local machine, but this can be changed:
+By default, the diagnostic tool looks for a Itme-platform node to connect to on the local machine, but this can be changed:

 | Flags     | description
 | -----     | -----------
-| `host`    | The host running the Nakama instance you want to diagnose.
+| `host`    | The host running the Itme-platform instance you want to diagnose.
 Default value is `127.0.0.1`.
 | `limit`   | Dashboard port used by nakama.
 Default value is 7351.
 -->
 ## Config override

-Nakama comes with a default configuration which can be overriden by using a [YML Configuration](install-configuration.md) file or by passing command line flags like below:
+Itme-platform comes with a default configuration which can be overriden by using a [YML Configuration](install-configuration.md) file or by passing command line flags like below:

 ```shell
 nakama --config path/to/config.yml --database.address root@localhost:26257 --database.address root@machine-2:26257